-Before you begin your preparation, it’s a good idea to read up on how the UCAT ANZ is structured first.
-There are four sections: Verbal Reasoning, Quantitative Reasoning, Abstract Reasoning and Decision Making; and then a Situational Judgement section.
+Before you start your preparation, it’s a good idea to read up on how the UCAT ANZ is structured first.
+There are five sections: Verbal Reasoning, Quantitative Reasoning, Abstract Reasoning, Decision Making, and finally a Situational Judgement section.

-This is essential to understand how time-pressured the UCAT ANZ is before you begin your preparation!
-Many students find the time pressures of the exam extremely difficult – but keep in mind that it is supposed to be difficult, so you’re not alone if you’re finding it tough.
+It’s important to understand how time-pressured the UCAT ANZ is before you begin your preparation!
+Keep in mind that the time constraints are supposed to be difficult, so you won’t be alone if you’re finding it tough.

-The more you practise, the more confident you’ll feel – and the quicker you’ll become at answering each question.
-So when you first begin practising, don’t expect to score highly straight away – it will take time, so don’t be too hard on yourself!
+The more you practise, the more confident you’ll feel and the quicker you’ll become at answering questions.
+When you first begin practising, don’t expect to score highly straight away.
+It will take time, so don’t be too hard on yourself!

-You won’t be able to work out the answer for every UCAT ANZ question across every section because there isn’t time.
-Because of this, a lot of your answers will inevitably be educated guesses, using strategies and tips you’ve picked up during your prep.
+You won’t be able to thoroughly work out the answer to every UCAT ANZ question across every section, because there just isn’t time.
+It’s inevitable that a lot of your answers will be educated guesses, using strategies and tips you’ve picked up during your prep.

-As you practice, you’ll become faster at eliminating obviously wrong options and then making educated guesses from there, and you’ll pick up small time-saving techniques as you go along (such as limiting the use of the calculator and whiteboard).
+As you practise, you should become faster at eliminating options which are obviously wrong and then making educated guesses from there.
+You’ll learn time-saving techniques as you go along, such as limiting your use of the calculator and the whiteboard.